OpenTechStrategies/ots-bookkeeping/threadfin/README.md

 See `inbox/digital-ocean` for more detail.

+# Open-Close

+Generate open and close directives based on a beancount file or a directory of beancount files.

+    threadfin open-close path/to/beancount/files

 # Reconcile
 Reconcile two beancount files.
 This is useful for a bank account when you want to make sure the hand-coded entries match the bank